 If you need an excuse for a gathering of friends (even a very small one), a Kentucky Derby party is the perfect one.

-I’ve got great Derby party ideas ~ decorations and recipes ~ to share.
+I’ve got great Kentucky Derby party ideas – decorations and recipes – to share.
 Use every one of them or just one.
 You will have a blast.

 Sweet Shark and I attended the Kentucky Derby in 2001.
 I can honestly say it was one of the most amazing experiences of my life.

-I cried when I walked into Churchill Downs and felt the excitement and history and the beauty.
+I cried when I walked into Churchill Downs and felt the excitement and history and saw the beauty of the Twin Shires.

 In 2002 Sweet Shark and I went to the Preakness in Baltimore.

-In 2003 we saw Funny Cide lose the Triple Crown in a torrential downpour at the Belmont.
+In 2003 we saw Funny Cide lose the Triple Crown in a torrential downpour at the Belmont in New York City.
 It was our own version of the Triple Crown.

 We decided that we would host a Kentucky Derby Party of our own.
 We held our first party in 2003.
 It was such a huge hit with all our friends that we couldn’t stop.